 It is up to the automation architect to determine what can be automated, and when.
 For instance, it is often easier and more rewarding, financially, to automate file transfers before automating application releases.
 But, if those files from the claims department are in dozens of different formats and have had an evolving set of standards over the last 20 years…

-That isn’t something you can dump on your CIO or solutions architect.
+That isn’t something you can dump on a devops team or solutions architect.
 Someone needs to be in charge of overseeing the standardization that enables the automated processes which deliver critical services.

 For the automation architect, standardization is a crucial part of the job.
 The automation architect sets enterprise-wide, institutional standards and best practices for software configurations, documentation and testing.
 The automation architect also gets to work with his or her company’s compliance and legal teams to determine, for example, retention and business continuity policies for automated workflows.